unbounce/iidy/README.md

 (Note: this is written assuming an Unbounce developer is the reader and we previously used Ansible for orchestrating CloudFormation.)

-`iidy` improves the developer experience with CloudFormation.
+`iidy` improves the developer experience with CloudFormation and CloudFormation templates.

 * It provides immediate, readable feedback about what CloudFormation is doing and any errors it encounters.